awslabs/data-solutions-framework-on-aws/examples/spark-data-lake/README.md

 # Spark Data Lake example

 In this example, we build a Data Lake and process aggregations from the NY taxi dataset with Spark application.
 This `README` is a step-by-step deployment guide.
-You can read more details about this example solution in the [documentation](https://awslabs.github.io/data-solutions-framework-on-aws/)
+You can read more details about this example solution in the [documentation](https://awslabs.github.io/data-solutions-framework-on-aws/docs/examples/spark-data-lake)

-We are using a self-contained application where developers can manage both business code (Spark code in `./spark` folder), and the infrastructure code (AWS CDK code in `./infra` folder).

-The business code is a simple **PySpark** application packaged in a common Python project following the [best practices](https://packaging.python.org/en/latest/tutorials/packaging-projects/):
- * A `pyproject.toml` file is used to install internal (packages defined in the code structure) and external dependencies (libraries from PyPi).
- * An `src` folder containing business code organized in Python packages (`__init__.py` files).
- * A `test` folder containing the unit tests run via `pytest .` command from the root folder of the Spark project.
-You can use the [EMR Vscode toolkit](https://marketplace.visualstudio.com/items?itemName=AmazonEMR.emr-tools) to locally test the application on an EMR local runtime.

-The infrastructure code is an AWS CDK application using the DSF on AWS library to create the required resources.
-It contains 2 CDK stacks:
- * An **application stack** which provisions the Data Lake, data catalog, and the Spark runtime resources via the following constructs:
-   * A `DataLakeStorage`
-   * A `DataCatalogDatatabse`
-   * A `SparkEmrServerlessRuntime`
-   * A `SparkEmrServerlessJob`
- * A **CICD stack** which provisions a CICD Pipeline to manage the application development lifecycle via the following constructs:
-   * A `SparkEmrCICDPipeline`
-   * A `ApplicationStackFactory`

 ## Pre-requisite